jiangnan2341/UdacitySDCE_P1/Project Writeup.md

 The class distribution and the light condition distribution are illustrated in diagrams below:

 ## Cross-validation
+The creation of training vs. validation split, which is usually performed based on the exploratory analysis, was already done in the workspace, with 87 : 10 TFRecords in the training and validation set, respectively.
+This corresponds to a 90% : 10% split.
 # Training
 ## Reference experiment
+As expected, the reference run with the pretrained model did not yield optimal results.
+The losses decrease with the number of epochs, but e.g. the classification loss seems to reach a base plateau rather fast.
+The final overall loss is about 4.2.

+Looking at the evaluation metrics, we can observe that the average precision and recall values are all very low (for a IoU threshold of 0.5) and that hence the model does not yet perform well on a new dataset.
 ## Improve on the reference